-Watches & Wonders 2023: Key highlights and timepieces from the Geneva fair
+Watches & Wonders 2023: Key Highlights and Timepieces From the Geneva Fair

 Grand Seiko Tentagraph

 After a memorable Watches & Wonders debut last year with the Evolution 9 collection of mechanical sports watches, Grand Seiko once again makes a splash in 2023 with the Tentagraph, its first-ever automatic high-beat chronograph.
-It’s powered by the new Tentagraph Caliber 9SC5 movement with a frequency of ten beats per second and has a power reserve of three days.
+It’s powered by the new Tentagraph Caliber 9SC5 movement with a frequency of 10 beats per second and has a power reserve of three days.
 The watch features a vertical clutch and column wheel to control the chronograph and ensure accuracy.
+The dial is adorned with Grand Seiko’s signature “Mt.
+Iwate pattern”.

+Its other launches include the Grand Seiko Masterpiece Collection Hand-engraved Manual-winding Spring Drive Limited Edition SBZ009.
+As its name suggests, the Platinum 950 watch is made one by one and meticulously engraved by hand by skilled artisans in Shiojiri in Nagano Prefecture.
+The town is close to a forest of white birch trees, which lies at the foot of the North Yatsugatake Mountains and serves as the muse for this Grand Seiko watch.

+On the silver-hued timepiece dial and case are textured patterns reminiscent of the majestic trees in winter — each watch is first polished using the Zaratsu technique to achieve a distortion-free reflective surface, before being manually engraved with individual grooves.
+It’s powered by a manual-winding Spring Drive Caliber 9R02 and has a 84-hour power reserve.
+The watch is produced in a limited run of 50.

 Gucci heralds a new chapter of fine watchmaking